5 Elopement Spots in Michigan

 Presque Isle is a 15 minute drive from downtown Marquette, Michigan.
 It’s a small peninsula that features a one-way drive-able loop that takes around 10 minutes to complete.
 There are hiking trails, but the best spot is the Black Rocks, found at the northern tip of Presque Isle.
 Here you’ll find an otherworldly landscape of lava rock jutting out into Lake Superior.

-The Black Rocks on Presque Isle is an incredible place to elope but there are some pros and cons:
+The Black Rocks on Presque Isle is an incredible place to elope in Michigan but there are some pros and cons:

 - One of the most unique landscapes within Michigan.